himasai9711/studSpace/README.md

 5.create, update, delete post
-5.Editing of  his/her post by the logged in user 6.Storing all the post related and sign up related data 7.like , unlike features
+5.Editing of  his/her post by the logged in user 6.Storing all the post related and sign up related data 7.like, dislike for posts
-8.search option
+8.search option for finding communities
-9.comments box
+9.comments section (can be sorted by new,old, latest)